A simple fix for an outdated problem

 3

-You get more time to respond
+You get a better chance to respond in time

 Example alert preview